swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 * C++ interop support could potentially allow C++ modules to be aliased besides pure Swift modules.

+* Swift currently does not support nested namespacing / submodules, but it would be an interesting future direction to explore.
+Such feature would allow Swift users to better organize their code, resolve naming conflicts, and set more fine grained access controls.

+  Module aliaisng does not introduce any lexical or structural changes that might have an impact on areas concerning submodules support; it simply aliases the module names referenced as if users renamed their modules manually.
+It is an orthogonal feature and can coexist with nested namespacing / submodules if we decide to support it in the future.

-* Nested namespacing / submodules in Swift is a multifaceted feature and requires answers to problems including how the nesting should be represented, e.g. via a lexical scope or a file-system, whether it requires a new keyword or a module metadata file, what access control should be allowed for a submodule and how it interacts with its sibling submodule or its parent module or its client, how submodules can be imported or re-exported or interop with Objective-C, whether the name lookup ordering should be modified for a fully qualified decl access containing multiple nested modules, and the impact on ABI/ source/backward compatibility.
+  Supporting nested namespacing / submodules as a future direction for Swift would require detailed design for some of the following concerns: how the nesting should be represented, e.g. via a lexical scope or a file-system, whether it requires a new keyword or a module metadata file, what access control should be allowed for a submodule and how it interacts with its sibling submodule or its parent module or its client, how submodules can be imported or re-exported or interop with Objective-C, whether the name lookup ordering should be modified for a fully qualified decl access containing multiple nested modules, and the impact on ABI/ source/backward compatibility.

-  Module aliaisng does not introduce any lexical or structural changes that might have an impact on any of the concerning areas listed above; it simply aliases the module names referenced as if users renamed their modules manually.
-It is an orthogonal feature and can coexist with nested namespacing / submodules if we do decide to support it in the future.

 ## Acknowledgments
 This proposal was improved with feedback and helpful suggestions along with code reviews by Becca Royal-Gordon, Alexis Laferriere, Pavel Yaskevich, Joe Groff, Mike Ash, Adrian Prantl, Artem Chikin, Boris Buegling, Anders Bertelrud, Tom Doron, and Johannes Weiss, and others.